Explainable AI (XAI)

 EPSRC project: Resource Optimisation, Argumentation, Decision support and Knowledge Transfer to create Value via Learning Health Systems.
 I apply computational argumentation methods to explainable reasoning with clinical guidelines and integration with optimisation.

 Analysing the Passage of UK Parliament Bills

-I have driven the development of a methodology to explain primary legislation outcomes.
+Project in collaboration with Thomson Reuters, Data Science Institute and Imperial College Business School.
+I have driven the development of both methodology and a working system to explain primary legislation outcomes.